athithyakarthikeyan/Visitran/README.md

 # Visitran

-**Visitran** is a customizable DBMS system offering both **no-code** and **code-based** solutions for customers to manage their databases efficiently.
+**Visitran**, created by **Zipstack** is an open source customizable DBMS system offering both **no-code** and **code-based** solutions for customers to manage their databases efficiently.
 Visitran allows customers to choose their preferred database management system (e.g., PostgreSQL, Redshift) while providing a user-friendly interface to interact with their data.

 ## Features
 - **Custom DBMS Selection:** Customers can choose from multiple database options, such as PostgreSQL, Redshift, MySQL, etc.